Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification: Experiments

 \subsection{More Evaluation and Analysis}

+\myparagraph{Evaluation on Importance of Cluster-Guided} We use an instance-level contrastive loss in our method to mine the invariance between different augment views based on SimSiam~\cite{Chen:arxiv20}.
+To verify whether the clustering guidance is vital in the contrast learning framework, we train our CACL framework but just using the instance-level contrastive loss in Eq.~\eqref{eq:Instance-level} without the clustering guidance.
+The experimental results are shown in Table~\ref{Tab:Ablation Study_inSupportingMaterial}.
+As can be read from Table~\ref{Tab:Ablation Study_inSupportingMaterial}, surprisingly, the contrastive learning framework without clustering guidance did not work at all.

-To validate the effectiveness of using a gray-scale process $\G(\cdot)$ over the data augmentation $\T^\prime(\cdot)$ for the second network branch, we conduct a set of experiments under different settings: a) simply using data augmentation $\T^\prime(\cdot)$ without using gray-scale transform $\G(\cdot)$; b) using another data augmentation approach, named color-jitter, which denoted as $\J(\cdot)$ to repalce $\G(\cdot)$, which output is still a color image; c) with gray-scale transform $\G(\cdot)$ after $\T^\prime(\cdot)$.
+\myparagraph{Improvements Brought by Suppressing Colors} To suppress colors influence, CACL uses a gray-scale process $\G(\cdot)$ over the data augmentation $\T^\prime(\cdot)$ for the second network branch.
+To validate the effectiveness of suppressing colors, we conduct a set of experiments under different settings: a) simply using data augmentation $\T^\prime(\cdot)$ with raw color; b) using another data augmentation approach, named ``color-jitter'', which denoted as $\J(\cdot)$ to replace $\G(\cdot)$, which output is still a color image; c) with gray-scale transform $\G(\cdot)$ after $\T^\prime(\cdot)$.
+It should be emphasized that in the implementation, the ``color-jitter'' operation will give random amplitude values to the image changing.
 We display the image samples processed with different data augmentation methods in Fig.~\ref{fig:color}.
-As can be observed, color-jitter did change the image, but the color information still dominates.
+As can be observed, ``color-jitter'' did change the image, but the color information still dominates.

-Experimental results are provided in Table~\ref{Tab:color-jitter}.
-We can find that using color-jitter did not significantly improve the performance compared to using data augmentation $\T^\prime(\cdot)$ itself.
-This is because that color-jitter does not really eliminate the influence of color, that is, the original similar color is still similar after changing the hue.
-This also validates that our ideas and methods are correct and effective to improve the model performance.
+Experimental results are provided in Table~\ref{Tab:different-color}.
+We can read that using ``color-jitter'' $\J(\cdot)$ yields some performance improvement, but using ``gray-scale'' $\G(\cdot)$ yield the best performance improvement.
+When combined with the cluster refinement step, we can observe the similar result that: using ``gray-scale'' $\G(\cdot)$ yields better performance improvement than using ``color-jitter'' $\J(\cdot)$.
+These results validate that suppressing colors is effective to gain performance improvement.
+Compared to using ``gray-scale'', using ``color-jitter'' does not truly eliminate the influence brought by colors, that is to say, after using color-jitter, the color information still dominates.

+To further reveal the mechanisms why using ``gray-scale'' works better than using ``color-jitter'' in the proposed framework, we show the statistic histograms of color distributions of using raw image, color-jitter, and gray-scale, respectively.
+Specifically, we compute the statistical histograms of the intensity values in the RGB channels of the raw color images and the images after using ``color-jitter'' and ``gray-scale'' with 500 images sampled at random in the training data from Market-1501.
+The statistical results are shown in Fig.~\ref{fig:color_his}.